A Culinary Trip to Sultanahmet

 Sahin Usta (Chef Sahin) claims that he is the inventor of doner in pita in Turkey.
 After working in various shops before, he opened his small shop at Beyazit.
 Although he lost his life in 2010, the taste of doner in his shop is still marvelous.

-Best Street Food in Sultanahmet
+Best Street Food in Beyazit (near Sultanahmet)

-Best Restaurants in Sultanahmet food blog post by Serhat Engul
+Best Restaurants in Sultanahmet by Serhat Engul